IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/linktypes.md

 : 220

 Description
 : USB packets, beginning with a Linux USB header, as specified by the struct usbmon_packet in the Documentation/usb/usbmon.txt file in the Linux source tree.
 All 64 octets of the header are present.
 All fields in the header are in host byte order.
 When performing a live capture, the host byte order is the byte order of the machine on which the packets are captured.
-When reading a pcap file, the byte order is the byte order for the file, as specified by the file's magic number; when reading a pcapng file, the byte order is the byte order for the section of the pcapng file, as specified by the Section Header Block.
+When reading a PCAP file, the byte order is the byte order for the file, as specified by the file's magic number; when reading a PCAPNG file, the byte order is the byte order for the section of the PCAPNG file, as specified by the Section Header Block.
 For isochronous transfers, the ndesc field specifies the number of isochronous descriptors that follow
 {: spacing="compact"}